 Synchronizing kernel routing tables

 In a functioning cluster, the primary unit keeps all subordinate unit kernel routing tables (also called the forwarding information base FIB) up to date and synchronized with the primary unit.
+All synchronization activity takes place over the HA heartbeat link using TCP/703 and UDP/703 packets.
 After a failover, because of these routing table updates the new primary unit does not have to populate its kernel routing table before being able to route traffic.
 This gives the new primary unit time to rebuild its regular routing table after a failover.

 Use the following command to view the regular routing table.
 This table contains all of the configured routes and routes acquired from dynamic routing protocols and so on.
 This routing table is not synchronized.
 On subordinate units this command will not produce the same output as on the primary unit.